 Further your science degree by developing your knowledge of the science of food with a Bachelor of Science (Honours) (Nutrition and Food Sciences).
 This additional fourth year of study prepares you for postgraduate studies.

-You will develop skills in:
+You'll develop skills in:

 - working independently